 The Misses Ward continued to live at 415 Beacon and also maintained a home in Cape Neddick, Maine.
 Caroline Ward died in April of 1926.
 Anita and Marian Ward moved soon thereafter, Anita Ward to an apartment at 90 Commonwealth and Marian Ward to an apartment at 50 Commonwealth.

-During the 1928-1929 winter season, 415 Beacon was the home of Dr. George David Cutler and his wife, Jessie Barr (Wright) Cutler.
+On December 31, 1927, 415 Beacon was acquired from Anita and Marian Ward by Jessie Barr (Wright) Cutler, the wife of Dr. George David Cutler.
 They previously had lived in Brookline.
 He was a physician and surgeon, and maintained his office at 66 Commonwealth.
-Jessie W. Cutler is shown as the owner on the 1928 Bromley map.
 They also maintained a home in Hyannis Port.
-They had moved back to Brookline by 1930.
+They lived at 415 Beacon during the 1928-1929 winter season, but moved thereafter back to Brookline.

-By the 1929-1930 winter season, 415 Beacon was the home of Elizabeth (Brooks) Wheelwright, the widow of architect Edmund March Wheelwright, and their son, John Brooks Wheelwright, a poet and founding member of the Trotskyist Socialist Workers Party.
+On July 2, 1929, 415 Beacon was purchased from Jessie Cutler by Elizabeth (Brooks) Wheelwright, the widow of architect Edmund March Wheelwright.
+Their son, John Brooks Wheelwright, a poet and founding member of the Trotskyist Socialist Workers Party, lived with her.
 They previously had lived at The Austerfield at 7-9 Massachusetts Avenue.

 In August of 1929, she filed for (and subsequently received) permission to remodel portions of the interior, probably before she and her son moved to the house.